 Calculating Head Pressure

 The effect of gravity on head pressure is very simple; every vertical foot of distance the pump moves water equals one foot of head pressure (1:1 ratio).
 The effects of friction on head pressure is a little more difficult to calculate.
 Every ten feet of pipe through which water will travel contributes 1 foot of head height (10:1 ratio).
 Every 90 degree turn in your plumbing will contribute 1 foot of head pressure (1:1 ratio).
 For example: if you were to install your pump 30 feet from the top of your waterfall, which was 4 feet above the pump, with two 90 degree elbows in your plumbing, your water feature’s head height would be 9 feet (plumbing distance contributes 3 ft, the vertical height contributes 4 ft, and the 90 degree turns contribute 2 feet).
 In this example, you would want to choose a pump that has the desired GPH rating at 9 feet of head pressure.

-Selecting A Pump Once you have calculated the total Head Pressure for your pond, you will next need to detirmine the desired turnover rate, or Flow Rate for your water feature or pond that you a choosing a pump for.
-For example; If you have detirmined that your desired flow rate is 1000 gph, and you have calculated that your total head pressure is 10ft, the smallest pump that will meet your requirements is a pump that is rated for 1000gph @ 10 ft of head pressure, this will be a pump that has a maximum gph rating much higher than 1000 gph.
+Once you have calculated the total Head Pressure for your pond, you will next need to determine the desired turnover rate, or Flow Rate for your water feature or pond that you a choosing a pump for.
+For example; If you have determined that your desired flow rate is 1000 gph, and you have calculated that your total head pressure is 10ft, the smallest pump that will meet your requirements is a pump that is rated for 1000gph @ 10 ft of head pressure, this will be a pump that has a maximum gph rating much higher than 1000 gph.